 Sep 5 - Dec 1, 2016

-We created generative research methods, product opportunity gap analysis, concept visualization, and UI/UX for air travelers during their experience inside the airport along with Tracy and Himanshu, for Wayne Chung.
+Our design team created generative research methods, product opportunity gap analysis, concept visualization, and UI/UX for air travelers during their experience inside the airport along with Tracy and Himanshu.

 How likeable is our product?

 What features catch the eye of the user?

 How easy is the product to use?

 What types of behaviors does the user group exhibit with the current design of the experience?
 What are their pain points in the experience, and what are all of the different factors affecting their experience?

 “It depends, but there are technological changes: calling is very easy, but there are more things to consider and think”